adetokunbo/mem-info/README.md

 [![Hackage Dependencies][hackage-deps-badge]][hackage-deps]
 [![BSD3](https://img.shields.io/badge/license-BSD3-green.svg?dummy)](https://github.com/adetokunbo/mem-info/blob/master/LICENSE)

-A utility to accurately report the core memory usage of programs
+A utility to accurately report the core memory usage of linux programs

-This is a clone of [ps_mem], the original command implemented in python, whose functionality is also available for use as library code in haskell programs.
+This is a clone of [ps_mem], originally implemented in python.
+This re-implementation allows its behaviour to be used as library code in haskell programs.

-It provides an executable command `printmem`, that mimics `ps_mem`.
+It provides an executable command `printmem`, that mimics `ps_mem`, and `mem-info`, a haskell library package.

 ## Rationale

-It determines how much RAM (and optionally Swap) is used per *program*, not per process, i.e, all the `httpd`, `postgres` or `firefox` processes are grouped together.
+`printmem` determines how much RAM (and optionally Swap) is used per *program*, not per process, i.e, all the `httpd`, `postgres` or `firefox` processes are grouped together.